NAWL Membership Benefits for Law Students

-Nominations must be received no later than May 1, 2020.
+Nominations must be received no later than TBD.
 Nominations received after that date will not be entitled to the benefits associated with this award.
 Only one student per law school may be nominated.
 Multiple submissions will result in NAWL's arbitrary selection of one.

 Please send your 2021 Outstanding Law Student selection by email to Isabell Retamoza, email@example.com